rsksmart/rif-relay-contracts/Readme.md

 * An RSKJ Node running locally
 * Node version 12.18

+#### How to start

+To start working with this project you need to run `npm install` to install all the dependencies.

 #### How to deploy contracts

 To deploy you can use 2 ways: